Matadero Madrid: Management

 Matadero Madrid is a project promoted by Madrid City Council's Department of the Arts and managed by the Directorate General for Cultural Projects through Matadero Madrid's coordination team, in collaboration with other public and private organizations.

 Facilities

 Abierto X Obras

 The refurbished refrigeration room in the former slaughterhouse is a unique space for "site-specific" artistic work.
-The installation programme includes well-known artists with a commitment to young ideas.

 Archivo Matadero

 Archivo Matadero is a space for consultation and research for accessing physical and online documentation in the four archives that compose it: Archivo de Creadores de Madrid, artea, FreshMadrid and Madrid Abierto.
 This is a point of access to a wide array of documents on the different disciplines in which each of the archives works: the visual arts, the performing arts, architecture and urban planning and public art.

 El Taller

-Devoted to thought and discussion, this facility is designed especially for meetings between artists and the public.
-All kinds of workshops (Taller is the Spanish word for workshop), discussions and lectures are held here.
+The facility is designed especially for meetings between artists and the public.

 Extensión Avam

 Through its satellite office, the Associated Visual Artists of Madrid (AVAM) will offer specialised services to professionals in the contemporary art sector, operating in a network with the AVAM Workshops in Pradolongo.